SmingHub/Sming/Sming/Components/ssl/README.rst

 -  `axTLS <http://axtls.sourceforge.net/>`__
 -  `BearSSL <https://www.bearssl.org/>`__

-If you want to use SSL then take a look at the :sample:`Basic_Ssl` for creating SSL clients and :sample:`HttpServer_ConfigNetwork` for SSL servers.
+If you want to use SSL then take a look at the :sample:`Basic_Ssl` sample for creating SSL clients, and :sample:`HttpServer_ConfigNetwork` for SSL servers.

 Configuration Variables